-Crown & Caliber, a company that consigns watches from brands like Rolex, Breitling and Cartier, has learned a lot about what the luxury market wants from the businesses they patronize.
+Crown & Caliber, a company that consigns watches from such brands as Rolex, Breitling and Cartier, said that the luxury market is all about honesty and comfort.

 "When dealing with expensive items, it is important to portray trust and professionalism," said CEO Hamilton Powell.
 "Excellent customer service is the best way to put a customer at ease.
 Successful customer service representatives will portray empathy and will make the owner feel comfortable placing their beloved [luxury item] in safe hands."

-Be empathetic.
 The most important thing your customer service team must have is empathy.
 Your reps may be knowledgeable about the product and your business processes, but customers won't feel well cared for if they aren't treated with respect and understanding.
-Powell said that Crown & Caliber employees follow what they call the "Grandma Standard."
+Powell said that Crown & Caliber employees follow what they call the "grandma standard."

-"When working with a customer, our team has the mentality of, 'What if this person were my grandma?'" he said.
-"How would I treat him or her?"
+"When working with a customer, our team has the mentality of, 'What if this person was my grandma?'" he said. "'How would I treat her?'"

-Collect regular feedback.
-It really doesn't matter how you think you are doing on customer service, Powell said.
-What matters is how your customer thinks you are doing.
-Crown & Caliber performs quarterly Net Promoter Score (NPS) surveys with its customers to get an idea of how the team is doing and where it needs to improve.
+It doesn't matter what your perception is of your customer service, Powell said.
+What matters is how your customers think you are doing.
+Crown & Caliber performs quarterly net promoter score (NPS) surveys with its customers to get an idea of how the team is doing and where it needs to improve.

 "It is difficult to build a strong rapport with a customer when the only form of communication is [digital]," he said.
 "Speaking with customers on the phone does take a bit more time than just emailing them, but it shows them they are worth the customer service representative's time."